 The NG-RAN node is aware of the SNPN ID(s) supported by neighbour cells.

-At the time of handover, cells that do not support the serving SNPN ID are not considered as candidate target cells by the source NG-RAN node.
+At the time of handover, cells that do not support the serving SNPN ID or the equivalent SNPNs within the mobility restrictions received in the UE context are not considered as candidate target cells by the source NG-RAN node.

 The target NG-RAN node performs access control.
 In case it cannot accept the handover for the serving SNPN the target NG-RAN node fails the handover including an appropriate cause value.